 Un-numbered Act Papers

-Sometimes known as ‘Act Papers’, these are documents that must be laid in Parliament by statute but do not form part of the numbered series of HC Papers.
+Also known as ‘Act Papers’, these are documents that must be laid before Parliament by statute but do not form part of the numbered series of HC Papers.
 The Journal Office defines the requirements for Act Papers, which, unlike HC Papers, are not subject to parliamentary privilege.
 You can obtain advice from the Journal Office on whether a document should be published as an un-numbered Act Paper.